H4HWV2011/msjarvis-public-docs/thesis/30-mountainshares-and-infrastructure.md

 ## 30.7 Summary

 Integration with cooperative structures and hosting platforms is handled through scoped interfaces, layered safeguards, and the same container and coordination mechanisms that govern other activities.
+A small, attached optimizer observes these integrations and proposes incremental refinements, which are evaluated and recorded through the same paths as other self-improvement processes.
 This allows the system to contribute to planning and maintenance tasks while keeping external actions constrained, logged, and open to review.